#

 Sync deleted a note I just created on two devices

-If a note is created locally on one device and, within a couple of minutes, Sync downloads a remote version of that same note, Sync will retain the remote version without merging the two.
+If you create a note locally on one device and, within a couple of minutes, Sync downloads a remote version of that same note, Sync will keep the remote version without merging the two.
 In this case, you can recover the local version using File recovery.

 #

 Obsidian does not live-reload all settings.
-After updating settings or plugins, you'll need to restart Obsidian on other devices to reflect the changes.
-On mobile devices, a force-quit of the app may be necessary.
+After you update settings or plugins, you need to restart Obsidian on other devices to see the changes.
+On mobile devices, you may need to force-quit the app.

 Changing a theme